 Over the last six years, the project has grown and expanded globally.
 The Presto Software Foundation will work to ensure that Presto remains “high quality, performant and dependable,” and that it continues to be developed by an open and collaborative community.

 The Presto Software Foundation will be led by its three original creators: Martin Traverso, Dain Sundstorm, and David Phillips.
-Founding members of the foundation include engineers from Starburst Data, Treasure Data, Qubule, and Verada.
+Founding members of the foundation include engineers from Starburst Data, Treasure Data, Qubule, and Varada.

 The foundation will begin meeting in the coming weeks to discuss ways to bring the community together and coordinate development efforts.